 This writ is used to challenge any form of confinement or restraint which takes place in an unlawful manner, or to an unlawful degree.

-A criminal lawyer can use a writ of habeas corpus both for pre-trial, and post-trial reasons.
+A New York City criminal lawyer can use a writ of habeas corpus both for pre-trial, and post-trial reasons.
 For example, if you’re in jail awaiting trial because you can’t make a high bond payment, then the writ could be used to earn you a review of your bond, or even a waiver of your bond.

 If you’re out on bail but have certain restrictions, such as a curfew, or a driving restriction, causing undue hardship the writ could also be used to challenge these restrictions.

 After trial, the writ is most often used to start the appeals process.
 It can call attention to a constitutional violation that happened during your trial.
 For example, you have the 6th amendment right to an effective attorney.
-The writ can request an appeal after providing facts as to why your attorney was not effective.
+The writ of habeas corpus can request an appeal after providing facts as to why your attorney was not effective.

 Finally, the writ of habeas corpus is useful in some immigration proceedings.
 For example, earlier this year, Adham Amin Hassoun filed a writ to challenge his detention at an immigration facility in Buffalo.
 The language in the writ helps to demonstrate the kinds of challenges which might be brought in such a document.